OfficeDev/office-js-docs-pr/docs/publish/deploy-office-add-in-sso-to-azure.md

 ## Test the deployment

-Sideload the **manifest-deployment.xml** and test the functionality of the add-in in Office.
+Sideload the **./dist/manifest.xml** file and test the functionality of the add-in in Office.
 For more information, see [Sideload an Office Add-in for testing](../testing/test-debug-office-add-ins.md#sideload-an-office-add-in-for-testing).

 > [!NOTE]
 > If your app registration is on a different tenant than where you sideload the add-in, the add-in will not have admin consent for Microsoft Graph.
 To test in this scenario you need an admin to centrally deploy the add-in on the Microsoft 365 tenant.
 For more information, see [Deploy add-ins in the Microsoft 365 admin center](/microsoft-365/admin/manage/manage-deployment-of-add-ins)